watadani-byte/character-identity-protocol/docs/legal_governance.md

 Stewardship implies continuity of care, constraint discipline, and documented oversight across identity cycles.

+### Due Care in AI-Governed Workflows

+CIP provides evidence that an organization exercised due care in managing AI-generated character identity — a consideration increasingly relevant in contexts where AI output similarity is subject to legal or contractual scrutiny.

+The argument is not: *"AI generated it, therefore we are not responsible."*

+The argument is: *"We applied a structured governance protocol, enforced explicit identity constraints, documented every gate evaluation, and halted generation immediately upon deviation.
+This constitutes the maximum available standard of identity management discipline at the operational layer."*

+This framing supports internal compliance review, external audit response, and partnership due diligence processes where AI governance maturity is assessed.

 These records do not substitute for IP registration, trademark filing, or legal ownership documentation.
 They provide operational context that may support such processes.

 -----

 ## Explicit Governance Limits

-The following limits apply to CIP’s governance claims and must be understood before citing CIP evidence in legal or compliance contexts.
+The following limits apply to CIP's governance claims and must be understood before citing CIP evidence in legal or compliance contexts.

 CIP operational evidence is **internal** in nature.
-It documents process integrity within an organization’s own workflow.
+It documents process integrity within an organization's own workflow.
 It does not constitute evidence admissible in legal proceedings without independent legal assessment.

 CIP identity gates are **operationally defined**, not legally defined.
 FaceGate, SkeletonGate, and ProportionGate are human-designed evaluation criteria.
 Their thresholds are set by the practitioner, not by any external legal or regulatory standard.

 CIP does not address **model training data**.
 No inference should be drawn from CIP records about whether a character identity was derived from, or conflicts with, third-party training data.

-CIP’s **cross-platform validation** is classified as Experimental.
+CIP's **cross-platform validation** is classified as Experimental.
 See [Reproducibility Scope](reproducibility_scope.md) for current validation status and known limitations.

 > CIP governance value is internal — not adjudicative.
 > For legal determinations, consult qualified legal counsel.